A-gent/PdaNet-MODEM-PC-AUTOREBOOTER/README.md

 <br>
 <br>
 <br>
 4.)
-Once all configured and unblocked, this step is optional but I prefer to create a Windows Task Scheduler task that runs with admin privileges to suppress the need to confirm a UAC prompt, and I point this task to the "PRIMARY_ARM.exe" file and give the task a name, and then I create a shortcut file on the Modem PC's desktop and paste the following:
+Once all configured and unblocked, this step is optional but I prefer to create a Windows Task Scheduler task that runs with admin privileges to suppress the need to confirm a UAC prompt, and I point this task to the "PRIMARY_APP.exe" file and give the task a name, and then I create a shortcut file on the Modem PC's desktop and paste the following:
 ```
 C:\windows\system32\schtasks.exe /run /tn "TheNameOfYourTaskGoesHere"
 ```